 The ramifications for suffering a myocardial infraction (heart attack) at work are significant.
 If the worker dies, the spouse and minor children are entitled to substantial awards of money, potentially to include a pension for the remainder of the spouse’s lifetime, if the claim is found to be compensable under Washington’s Industrial Insurance Act.
 If the worker doesn’t die, there will still be very expensive cardiac rehabilitation and medication costs which will typically devastate the worker’s finances and often force the worker and his/her family into bankruptcy if the heart attack claim is denied.

-Washington is in the minority of states which treat heart attacks as being different than other sudden injuries at work, such as those which may occur to the musculoskeletal system (and may easily injury workers or non-workers alike, from all walks of life).
-Washington requires heightened proofs from the injured worker before the Department of Labor and Industries will pay in a heart attack claim.
+Washington is in the minority of states which treat heart attacks at work as being different than other sudden injuries at work, such as those which may occur to the musculoskeletal system (and may easily injury workers or non-workers alike, from all walks of life).
+Washington requires heightened proofs from the injured worker before the Department of Labor and Industries will pay in a heart attack at work claim.
 This is despite the fact that Washington doesn’t formally require compensable injuries to “arise out of” employment, but generally only requires the lesser standard that compensable injuries occur within “the course of” employment.
 In other words, the normal rule is one of “strict liability.”
 If an injury occurs while the worker is in the course of employment, the injury is almost certain to be covered by Labor and Industries law.
-Heart attack cases are very different.
+Heart attack at work cases are very different.
 In heart attack cases, the Department of L&I often denies the claim.

-Heart attack cases may become the subject of jury trials in Washington.
+Heart attack at work cases may become the subject of jury trials in Washington.
 Heart attack claims are very often among the most expensive and difficult for the injured worker or a decedent’s estate to prosecute.
 Washington calls it “workers’ compensation insurance,” but generally our state does a poor job providing coverage for those workers who suffer this type of cardiac injury on the job.
 Therefore, until the legislature does something to fix this problem from Olympia, any worker who suffers what they believe to be a work-related heart attack (i.e., “coronary occlusion” or “myocardial infarction”) should do all of the following:

 - Document the nature of any and all “unusual exertions” or stresses made on the day of the heart attack, as an injury claim will be denied under current law unless the claimant can show that such an “unusual exertion” due to physical or mental efforts out of the normal for the affected individual was also a “proximate cause” of the heart attack; An unusual exertion might b related to any of the following or other unlisted circumstances: